Guide to Thesis Writing

 If there is a citation in the literature you have read, you should look for the original (at least online).
 The original material should be cited, not the citation.

-What is Thesis progress reports for veterinary students (with confirmation)?
+What are Thesis progress reports for veterinary students (with confirmation)?

-The Thesis progress reports is managed by the supervisor during the semester and given to the student when the paper is finished.
-You need to include it in your thesis (it must be included in both the paper and electronic versions).
+The Thesis progress reports are managed by the supervisor during the semester and given to the student when the paper is finished.
+You must include them in your thesis (both paper and electronic versions).

-For all theses submitted in the academic year 2023/2024, a plagiarism check via Neptun is mandatory, the results are evaluated by the thesis supervisor and, if necessary, the thesis is modified and re-uploaded before final submission.
-The similarity check will also cover TDK papers submitted in 2023/24, but it will not apply to papers that have been successfully submitted for a TDK in the past and are now submitted as a thesis with an equivalence statement, because they have already been written and accepted on the basis of a previous event.
+A plagiarism check via Neptun is mandatory for all theses submitted in the academic year 2024/2025.
+The thesis supervisor evaluates the results, and if necessary, the thesis is modified and re-uploaded before final submission.
+The similarity check will also cover TDK papers submitted in 2024/25.
+Still, it will not apply to documents successfully submitted for a TDK in the past and now submitted as a thesis with an equivalence statement because they have already been written and accepted based on a previous event.

 Turnitin Similarity searches (and finds) text similarity in more than 90 billion currently available and archived web pages, 80 million library databases, textbooks, articles available in digital collections, publications published in or submitted to the Crossref database and in the University’s HuVetA repository.

-You do not need to do anything in advance for the verification, you just need to upload your thesis to Neptun by Monday 6 November 2023 at the latest.
+You don’t need to do anything in advance for the verification; you must upload your thesis to Neptun by Monday, 29 November 2024.

-After the Turnitin submission deadline, your thesis will be checked for similarity with Turnitin Similarity, the results will be sent to your supervisor, who will evaluate and notify you if any changes to the thesis are required.
-The final deadline for submission of the thesis is Friday 17 November 2023.
+After the Neptun submission deadline for Turnitin check, your thesis will be checked for similarity with Turnitin Similarity.
+The results will be sent to your supervisor, who will evaluate and let you know if any changes to the thesis are needed.
+The final deadline for thesis submission is Friday, December 13, 2024.

-For specific rules for TDK (e.g.: dates), please see the TDK website.
+For specific rules for TDK (e.g., dates), please look at the TDK website.

-I have heard that there is not required the Copyright Statement, but it is included at the end of the Guide to writing a thesis.
+I have heard that the Copyright Statement is not required but is included at the end of the Guide to Writing a Thesis.
 Should I still attach it to my thesis?

-No. Since 2023, there has been no need to submit Copyright Statement, because higher education institutions obliged to publish students’ theses.
+No. Since 2023, there has been no need to submit a Copyright Statement because higher education institutions must publish students’ theses.